 The Waterways Ombudsman has been approved by the Chartered Trading Standards Institute as a Consumer ADR body under the Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015.
 As part of the annual approval process the Waterways Ombudsman scheme is required to publish an annual activity report within one month of the date of the anniversary of the approval, relating to the activities within the year for which the approval relates.
 Approval was granted on 20 August 2015, and the figures below are for the period from 1 August 2015 to 31 July 2016.
-During this year there have been no cross-border disputes (that is, disputes which are raised by a person in an EU country other than the UK).
+During this year there have been no cross-border disputes (that is, disputes raised by a person in an EU country other than the UK).

 |Number of domestic and cross-border disputes received in the past year (1 August 2015 to 31 July 2016).
 The Waterways Ombudsman Scheme is a small specialist scheme and deals only with small numbers of complaints/disputes, which are not categorised.

 |Total number of disputes which the Waterways Ombudsman has refused to deal with.

 |Percentage of complaints refused because the complainant had not completed the final stage of the CRT internal complaints process.

 |Percentage of complaints refused because the complainant did not bring the complaint to the Ombudsman within 12 months, and where there was no reasonable cause for the delay.

 |Rate of compliance of the Canal & River Trust with any outcomes.

 |Co-operation with ADR network to facilitate cross-border disputes.